Life is what happens to you while you’re busy making other plans. John Lennon

 Normally, we spend our time either living in what-could-have-been or what-might-have-been or if-only, or in the expectation of what-could-be or what-might-be.
 But constantly living in either the past or the future is like being in a dream, as it limits our capacity to be in the present, with what is happening now.
 No matter how much we try, plan, plot, arrange, have things to do, we still have no idea what will happen next.

 We used to live next to a river and walked beside it each day.
 But as much as it looked like the same river, even the same water, it was constantly different.
 Just as we may look the same, the cells in our body are forever being formed, growing and dying; we are continually changing as we renew ourselves in every minute.

 We can stay open to these moments of change by simply being aware of them.
 Right now, just stop and take a deep breath.
-As you breath out, just notice how your body feels, the chair you are sitting on, and the room you are in.
+As you breathe out, just notice how your body feels, the chair you are sitting on, and the room you are in.
 That’s all.
 It only takes an instant to be present.

 Contrary to common belief, it can be immensely liberating to have nothing going on, to discover that the whole universe is contained in this moment.
 To realize that nothing more is required of us than to just be aware and present.
 What a relief!
 Finally, we can experience this reality just as it is, without expectation, prejudice, longing, or without the desire for something to be different.
 This invites a deep sense of completion, that there really is nowhere else we need to be or go.
-It’s impossible to think of somewhere else as being better for the grass is vividly green exactly where we are.
+It’s impossible to think of somewhere else as being better, for the grass is vividly green exactly where we are.